 - Emergency and evacuation plans

-- Floor plan with location of fire extinguishers, smoke detectors, carbon monoxide
+- Floor plan with location of fire extinguishers, smoke and carbon monoxide

 detectors, windows, and evacuation routes

-- Floor plan with location of fire extinguishers, smoke detectors, carbon monoxide
+- Floor plan with location of fire extinguishers, smoke and carbon monoxide

 - Articles of incorporation

-- Complete through local city or county government
+- Completed through local city or county government

 - Certificate of occupancy